Skip to main content Link Search Menu Expand Document (external link)

 • Describe how I/O devices operate asynchronously and independently of the CPU.

-• Recognize the slower operation speeds of I/O devices compared to the CPU.
+• Justify the slower operation speed of I/O devices compared to the CPU.

-• Understand I/O Request Handling by the Operating System
+• Outline I/O Request Handling by the Operating System

-• Learn how I/O requests are handled asynchronously by the OS Kernel.
+• Explain how and why I/O requests are handled asynchronously by the OS Kernel.

-• Explore the process of handling I/O requests through supervisor calls and interrupts.
+• Describe the process of handling I/O requests through supervisor calls and interrupts.

-• Explore the Mechanism of Supervisor Calls (SVC)
+• Describe the Mechanism of Supervisor Calls (SVC)

 • Explain the SVC instruction and its role in facilitating process requests for Kernel services.